chinamike65/hugo-tuolesi/content/book3/book3en.md

 224

-The second decision: amend the law immediately
+The second decision: follow the Dharma immediately

 By thinking about the second root of impermanence in life: people not only die but time of death is uncertain, and the three reasons for uncertainty of death, we have to make a decision: immediately practice the Dharma.

 Gongtang Rinpoche said in the "Anthology of Impermanence":

-Before the dawn of tomorrow's practice of the Dharma, today's death is approaching,
+Before the dawn of tomorrow's practice of the Dharma,

+today's death is approaching,

-Don't deceive yourself now and follow the law from now on.
+Don't deceive yourself now and follow the Dharma from now on.

-Not only do people die, they die indefinitely.
+Not only do people die, the time of death is uncertain.

-Whether we die today or tomorrow, no one can be sure.
+Whether we will die today or tomorrow, no one can be sure.
 Before death comes, we must decide to practice the Dharma today.
 This is very important!

-In the "Guide to Enlightenment", it is said that the most important of the three fundamentals is to think about death without a fixed period.
-Thinking about the uncertainty of the time of death can really change our concept and encourage us to diligently practice the Dharma.
+In the "Guide to Enlightenment", it is said that the most important of the three fundamentals is to think about the time of death being uncertain.
+Thinking about the uncertainty of the time of death can really change our attitude and encourage us to diligently practice the Dharma.

 If you procrastinate and do not practice the Dharma, you will regret it very much before you die.